wp-plugins/nextgen-facebook/readme.txt

 * Non-persistent ([WP Object Cache](http://codex.wordpress.org/Class_Reference/WP_Object_Cache)) object caching for rendered (filtered) Post and Page content.
 * Persitent ([Transient API](http://codex.wordpress.org/Transients_API)) object caching for the Open Graph meta tags, social buttons widget, shortcodes and content social buttons.

 **NextGEN Facebook Open Graph (NGFB) is being actively developed and supported**.
 You can review the [FAQ](http://wordpress.org/extend/plugins/nextgen-facebook/faq/) and [Other Notes](http://wordpress.org/extend/plugins/nextgen-facebook/other_notes/) pages for additional setup information.
-If you have questions or suggestions, post them on the NGFB [Support Page](http://wordpress.org/support/plugin/nextgen-facebook).
+If you have questions or suggestions, post them to the WordPress [NGFB Open Graph Support Forum](http://wordpress.org/support/plugin/nextgen-facebook).

 **[A Pro version of NextGEN Facebook Open Graph (NGFB) is also available](http://surniaulula.com/extend/plugins/nextgen-facebook/)**.
 The Pro version allows you to customize the Open Graph title, description, image, number of images/videos included, and enable/disable social buttons for each individual Post and Page.
 You can also enable a file cache to save social sharing images and JavaScripts locally, and provide URLs to these cached files instead of the originals (improving the page load times in most cases).

-**The *Free* version of NextGEN Facebook Open Graph (NGFB) has taken months of long days and weeks to code, test, and fine-tune**.
+**The *Free* version of NextGEN Facebook Open Graph (NGFB) has taken many months of long days to develop and fine-tune**.
 It's a complete, stable, well supported, and feature rich plugin.
-If you appreciate the time and effort I've put into this plugin, please [purchase the Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/).
+If you appreciate the work and effort I've put into this plugin, please [purchase the Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/).

 Thank you,